flexxnn/sequelize-auto-migrations/README.md

 `runmigration`
 * To select a revision, use `--rev <x>`
-* To prevent execution next migrations, use `--one`
+* To prevent execution of next migrations, use `--one`
+* To rollback/downgrade to the selected revision, use `--rollback`

 Each migration runs in a transaction, so it will be rolled back if part of it fails.
 To disable, use `--no-transaction`.
 Then, if it fails, you can continue by using `--pos <x>`.